 1 (2) Revenues collected under tariff riders that are subject to full reconciliation 2 (i.e., ENO receives only the costs within the rider, not more or less depending 3 on its sales).
-This clarification could appear in Attachment C, page 30.14, of the proposed FRP 4 tariff.
-9 To support this change, I recommend that the proposed FRP tariff also 5 6 contain forms as described below: A report of the actual revenues ENO received from energy- and demand-driven 7 8 billing determinants, not adjusted for normal weather, by rate class/rate 9 schedule if the Council prefers, and allocated between fixed and variable costs.
-10 The report should exclude revenues collected under either: 10 11 Billing Determinants that do not vary according to billing period energy 12 use or demand (e.g., customer charges, minimum bill amounts, other fixed fees).
-13 14 o Riders that provide for matching of amounts recovered with the 15 approved recoverable costs.
+4 This clarification could appear in Attachment C, page 30.14, of the proposed FRP 5 tariff.9 To support this change, I recommend that the proposed FRP tariff also 6 contain forms as described below: 7 • A report of the actual revenues ENO received from energy- and demand-driven 8 billing determinants, not adjusted for normal weather, by rate class/rate 9 schedule if the Council prefers, and allocated between fixed and variable 10 costs.
+10 The report should exclude revenues collected under either: 11 • Billing Determinants that do not vary according to billing period energy 12 use or demand (e.g., customer charges, minimum bill amounts, other 13 fixed fees).
+14 \circ Riders that provide for matching of amounts recovered with the 15 approved recoverable costs.
 The decoupling tariff should list these 16 riders and update the list as it changes from time to time.

-o In a rate case test year; or
+17 • A calculation subtracting the portion of actual revenues allocated to fixed costs 18 from the more recent of the portion of authorized revenues allocated to fixed 19 costs: 20 • In a rate case test year; or